jissac/SDCND/Term1/Adv_Lane_Lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 An example of the final output is shown below.
-The code for this project is contained in the files `lane-utils.py` and `Adv_lane_finding_project.ipynb`.
+The code for this project is contained in the files `./src/lane-utils.py` and `./notebooks/Adv_lane_finding_project.ipynb`.

 ![](adv_lane_line.gif)